kindasimple/kindasimple.github.com/_posts/2013-12-13-apigee-on-phonegap.md

 Apigee's cloud hosted UserGrid solution is completely free to use with some generous usage limits.
 It has been very encouraging that so many companies are willing to have a free tier.
 I have gotten much further in my hacking together some cloud hosted web applications thanks to the free usage policies of Heroku and MongoHQ.
 The support of these companies is indespensible for a hobbyist or unfunded startup.

-Usergrid is a great alternative to "MongoHQ":https://www.mongohq.com.
-"The SDK":http://apigee.com/docs/app-services/content/installing-apigee-sdk-javascript is as easy to use as any MongoDB node package and Apigee's website has a fully functional front-end to operate on the data store as well as handle user access and run analytics.
-"UserGrid":https://github.com/apigee/usergrid-stack is an open source project that can run on your own backend server, so you aren't locked into Apigee's cloud service.
+Usergrid is a great alternative to [MongoHQ](https://www.mongohq.com).
+[The SDK](http://apigee.com/docs/app-services/content/installing-apigee-sdk-javascript) is as easy to use as any MongoDB node package and Apigee's website has a fully functional front-end to operate on the data store as well as handle user access and run analytics.
+[UserGrid](https://github.com/apigee/usergrid-stack) is an open source project that can run on your own backend server, so you aren't locked into Apigee's cloud service.
 I'm also excited about the messaging features that Apigee offers, though time didn't allow for us to have that discussion.

 Meeting other developers was another highlight of the event.
 I've been digging around in the mobile web, but since I have no office to go to I haven't had much facetime with developers to talk about technology and programming.
 I met some good people and after the session ended we headed to the hotel bar for some social time, and some drinks!